-Dr. Rodney Whittle, Chair 104 Carver Complex North - Hollins Wing Voice: (256) 372-8260, Fax: (256) 372-4055, rodney.whittle@aamu.edu
+Dr. Rodney Whittle, Chair 8-A Elmore Health Sciences Building

+Voice: (256) 372-8260, Fax: (256) 372-5374, rodney.whittle@aamu.edu

 In alignment with the mission of Alabama A&M University, the Department of Health Sciences, Human Performance, and Communicative Disorders is committed to offering quality academic training and professional experience in its undergraduate degree program offerings.
-The Health and Physical Education Program prepares future professionals in Physical Education (P-12) and Sport Management.
+The undergraduate Physical Education Program prepares future professionals in the field of Physical Education (P-12) and the Sport Management Program prepares students to be industry leaders in the world of sport.
 Students in the teaching program may seek an Alabama Class "B" Teacher's Certificate.
-A practicum and internship (teaching majors) or externship (non-teaching majors) is required.
+A practicum and internship (Physical Education majors) or externship (Sport Management majors) is required for graduation.
 The Bachelor of Science degree in the Communicative Sciences and Disorders Program is a pre-professional program that prepares students for graduate study.
 Students with this degree qualify to apply for the speech-language pathology assistant teaching certificate through ALSDE and qualify to apply for a clinical speech pathology assistant license through ABESPA.